pritamghanghas/Semester-Project/README.md

 Down here you can find the Readme of the intended usage, with part of the the information removed for said reasons.
 Credit should also go to Marco Tranzatto ( https://github.com/marco-tranzatto ) for the more general part of this readme (ROS installation, framework, Gazebo installation and propietary simulation setup.
 I personally developed the readme file related to the code I developed.

-NOTE: THIS CODE CANNOT RUN SINCE THE SIMULATION FRAMEWORK IS PROPIETARY SOFTWARE OF AEROTAIN.
+NOTE: THIS CODE CANNOT RUN SINCE THE SIMULATION FRAMEWORK IS PROPRIETARY SOFTWARE OF AEROTAIN.
 This code was released in agreement with Aerotain.

 # Simulation Framework For Skye